Great Oxidation Event: Hypotheses

 The ability to generate oxygen via photosynthesis likely first appeared in the ancestors of cyanobacteria.
-These organisms evolved at least 2.45–2.32 billion years ago, and probably as early as 2.7 billion years ago or earlier.
-However, oxygen remained scarce in the atmosphere until around 2.0 billion years ago, and banded iron formation continued to be deposited until around 1.85 billion years ago.
+These organisms evolved at least 2.45–2.32 Ga and probably as early as 2.7 Ga or earlier.
+However, oxygen remained scarce in the atmosphere until around 2.0 Ga, and banded iron formation continued to be deposited until around 1.85 Ga.
 Given the rapid multiplication rate of cyanobacteria under ideal conditions, an explanation is needed for the delay of at least 400 million years between the evolution of oxygen-producing photosynthesis and the appearance of significant oxygen in the atmosphere.

 Hypotheses to explain this gap must take into consideration the balance between oxygen sources and oxygen sinks.
 Oxygenic photosynthesis produces organic carbon that must be segregated from oxygen to allow oxygen accumulation in the surface environment, otherwise the oxygen back-reacts with the organic carbon and does not accumulate.
 The burial of organic carbon, sulfide, and minerals containing ferrous iron (Fe^{2+}) is a primary factor in oxygen accumulation.
 When organic carbon is buried without being oxidized, the oxygen is left in the atmosphere.
-In total, the burial of organic carbon and pyrite today creates 15.8±3.3 Tmol (1 Tmol = 10^{12} moles) of O_{2} per year.
+In total, the burial of organic carbon and pyrite creates 15.8±3.3 Tmol (1 Tmol = 10^{12} moles) of O_{2} per year.
 This creates a net O_{2} flux from the global oxygen sources.